A guide to children's literature including resources at the State Library and elsewhere

 The Library holds over 100,000 Australian and overseas children's books published between the 16th and 21st centuries.
 This collection is designed for use by researchers and is not available for browsing.
-A separate collection of recent children's books that adults can read with children is available in The Courtyard at the Library.
+A separate children's browsing collection can be found in the Pauline Gandel Children's Quarter.

 To search for children's books, enter your keywords in the Search box on any page of the website.
 For example if you want children's books about ducks enter 'ducks' into the box and click Search.

-To refine your results list to children's books only, scroll down the column on the left hand side of the screen and under the heading SLV collection click on Children's.
+To refine your results list to children's books only, scroll down the column on the right hand side of the screen and under the heading SLV collection click on Children's literature research.

-If you want the earliest published children's books about ducks use the Sorted by drop-down menu and select date-oldest first.
+If you want the earliest published children's books about ducks use the Sort by drop-down menu and select oldest date.

 Repeat these steps each time you search a different keyword or subject.

-On YouTube there is a short overview of the scope of the Children's Research Collection by Juliet O'Conor, the Library's Children's Research Librarian
+On YouTube there is a short overview of the scope of the Children's Research Collection by Juliet O'Conor, the Library's former Children's Research Librarian.

 Some thematic exhibitions based on the Children's Literature Collection include: